em44n/AI-Integrated-Stack-Overflow/README.md

 cd ../testing
 npm install
 ```
+When the code is first installed, there may be eslint errors.
+Run `npm run lint:fix` in the server and client directories in the terminal to fix these.
 ### Usage
 In order to run the project locally, ensure you have MongoDB Compass running in order to access the local database.
 Connect to `mongodb://localhost:27017/` using MongoDB Compass.
 You also must set up `.env` files in the client and server directories.
 In the client directory's `.env` file, add `REACT_APP_SERVER_URL=http://localhost:8000`, or whatever your server URL is.
 In the server directory's `.env` file add:
 ```